-Activities requiring a license
+Activities requiring a licence

-Use of the following animal types and development stages in scientific procedures must be licensed:
+The use of the following animal types and development stages in scientific procedures must be licensed:

 - all fish and amphibians capable of self feeding